JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 I headed back to the my office, stood silently looking at the orange glow of the sunset for a few seconds, then grabbed my stuff, headed out of the office and waited for the elevator.
 After a while I decided it was better to head to one of the rear stairwells that let out to a side-street near the back of the building and didn’t let out into the main lobby where I might run into Todd.

 I ran down those stairs, headed out into the street and headed back home.
 All I remember of the walk back home was me leaving the building and then suddenly me being back in my apartment… Laying down and staring at the ceiling.

-***

-*Post-Traumatic Data Recovery Stress (c) Copyright by Jack Szwergold; written on March 2, 2019.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*